A marketing funnel is the set of steps a visitor needs to go through before they can reach the conversion…

 All ads, affiliate marketing, paid promotions…

 Everything belongs there.
-It is called traffic that you control because you have the ability to tell it where to go.
+It is called traffic that you control because you can tell it where to go.

 Also, if every social media platform closes you down, you won’t be allowed to advertise, etc. you will still have your email list.

 You own that traffic.
-And you want to turn as much visitors you have into this type of traffic.
+And you want to turn as many visitors as you have into this type of traffic.